The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 This might sound counterintuitive, but you need to take less responsibility, let go of control, and be more gentle with yourself.

 I know, easier said than done.
+And if you were parentified, you’re freaking out just reading that.

-The first important thing to understand is that self-blame is usually a coping mechanism to deal with unsafe and unreliable parents.
+But the first important thing to understand is that self-blame is usually a coping mechanism to deal with unsafe and unreliable parents.
 We turn the anger and frustration inwards to maintain the bond intact, as our very survival depended on them.

 But over time, what once protected us sabotages our adult life.
 These narratives keep us stuck in the past, and we become our own abusers.